Release 4.2 for Oracle Database 12c

 Since the last few releases of Application Express, the Builder requires the SQL statement of a List of Values to contain two columns when a page item is created or modified.

 In Application Express release 4.1, the rendering engine has been modified to perform the same check during runtime.
-If a List of Values is detected that contains only one column, the error messages "Wrong number of columns selected in the LOV SQL query for P1_DNAME.
-See examples for valid statements." is displayed.
+If a List of Values is detected that contains only one column, the following error message displays:

 To fix this error, edit the SQL statement of the List of Values.
 Duplicate the column and give the first column the alias name